Sharvil9/BookSafe-Extractor/README.md

 ## Overview

-**Book Scribe Clipper Extract** is a secure, fast, and privacy-focused tool for extracting and processing book content directly on your device.
+**BookSafe-Extractor** is a secure, fast, and privacy-focused tool for extracting and processing book content directly on your device.
 All processing happens locally—no data ever leaves your machine.
 This ensures your information is private and stays in your control.
 The project is designed to be simple to use, efficient, and robust for a variety of book content extraction tasks.

 ![front](https://github.com/user-attachments/assets/d501362e-b5e8-43e0-a841-a699b88fd6cb)